ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 ```

 The next step is to compile this module with a circuit synthesis tool using the synthesis library of TinyGarble.
-Currently the synthesis library sypports Synopsys Design Compiler (DC) and Yosys.
+Currently the synthesis library sypports Synopsys DC and Yosys.
 The commands to synthesize the module with Synopsys DC is provided in [mac.dcsh](/demo/vdp/mac.dcsh).
 Let us have a look at the command.

 ```bash
 set search_path [list . ../../SynthesisLibrary/lib/dff_full/]